HurleyWong/gridsome-starter-notes-hurley/content/posts/gatsby-vs-gridsome.md

 In this article, I have shown you how to use these two different JS frameworks to build static sites.
 So, which one is better?

 From my own perspective, I would not say that one is better than other because both are great!
-Hence, I use Gatsby to build my [Homepage](https://withh.life) and Gridsome in my [Article Blog](https://article.withh.life).
+Hence, I use Gatsby to build my [Homepage](https://withh.life) and Gridsome in my [Blog](https://blog.withh.life).
 If you can both use React and Vue.js, or if you know how to use JavaScirpt, you might as well try both of them and choose which one is the suitable framework for you.

 ## Reference